-We expect that the result of this effort will be a marked decrease in the number of families in our TSA who have difficulty accessing specialty care.
+We expect the result of this effort will be a marked decrease in the number of families in our TSA who have difficulty accessing specialty care.
 Access should improve for families in every county in the TSA, and we anticipate very high levels of satisfaction with these visits.
-The current high level of quality and satisfaction are an excellent point from which to launch this initiative, but as with any evolving technology, we will improve the service as new tools become available.
-Families juggling multiple appointments, school, employment, and often limited transportation budgets will benefit immensely from the Nemours specialists soon to be available in their local communities.
-We will track indicators of access and satisfaction, as displayed in the table below, and course-correct whenever necessary to ensure that the access goal is met.
+The current high level of quality and satisfaction are an excellent point from which to launch this initiative.
+But, as with any evolving technology, we will improve the service as new tools become available.
+Families juggling multiple appointments, school, employment and often limited transportation budgets will benefit immensely from the Nemours specialists soon to be available in their local communities.
+We will track indicators of access and satisfaction, as displayed in the following table, and course-correct whenever necessary to ensure the access goal is met.

-Increase utilization of telehealth visits at all sites (Nemours and non-Nemours).
+Increase utilization of telehealth visits at all sites (non-Nemours and Nemours).

-- Increase total telehealth visits (Nemours and non-Nemours sites) by 60 percent yearly. - " In 2017, Nemours increased total telehealth visits by 158 percent from 635 visits in 2016 to 1,640 visits in 2017. - Increase availability of non-Nemours sites offering telehealth specialty visits by eight sites by the end of 2019. - " In 2017, Nemours increased the availability of non-Nemours sites offering telehealth specialty visits by three sites. - Increase the number of clinicians actively (15 patients/year) utilizing telehealth by 50 percent yearly. - " In 2017, Nemours increased the number of clinicians actively utilizing telehealth by 51 percent from 72 clinicians in 2016 to 109 clinicians in 2017. - Increase the number of clinicians actively (15 patients/year) utilizing telehealth in the specialties identified as having the greatest need: gastroenterology (GI), weight management, developmental pediatrics and behavioral health. - In 2017: - $\ensuremath{\,{\rm w}}$ two clinicians were actively utilizing telehealth in GI - " four clinicians were actively utilizing telehealth in weight management - " one clinician was actively utilizing telehealth in developmental pediatrics - " 18 clinicians were actively utilizing telehealth in behavioral health - Increase the number of specialties actively (15 patients/year) utilizing telehealth by 20 percent yearly. - " In 2017, 25 Nemours specialties were actively utilizing telehealth. - Increase assessment of patient satisfaction with the telehealth platform.
+- Increase total telehealth visits (Nemours and non-Nemours sites) by 60 percent yearly. - " In 2019, the total specialty telehealth visits at Nemours decreased by 7 percent, from 2,784 visits in 2018 to 2,597 visits in 2019. - " In 2019, Nemours increased total direct-to-consumer and urgent care telehealth visits by 70 percent, from 1,893 visits in 2018 to 3,212 in 2019. - Increase availability of non-Nemours sites offering telehealth specialty visits by eight sites by 2019 year-end. - " In 2019, the availability of non-Nemours sites offering telehealth specialty visits stayed the same, for a total increase of five sites (three in 2017 and two in 2018). - Increase the number of clinicians completing telehealth visits by 50 percent yearly. - " In 2019, the number of clinicians at Nemours completing telehealth visits decreased by 7 percent, from 173 clinicians in 2018 to 161 clinicians in 2019. - Increase the number of clinicians utilizing telehealth in the specialties identified as having the greatest need: GI, weight management, developmental pediatrics and behavioral health.